England. Change location

 Why study Chemistry with The Open University?

 We can help you achieve your learning goals and – as world leaders in inclusive, innovative and impactful STEM teaching and research – are proud to have helped more than 2 million people worldwide.
-You’ll study with one of the largest providers of educational opportunities and learning solutions in this sector.
+You’ll study with one of this sector’s largest educational opportunities and learning solutions providers.

 Study chemistry with us, and you’ll:

-• Develop investigative and laboratory skills through practical investigations delivered via our award-winning OpenScience Laboratory.
+• Develop investigative and laboratory skills through practical investigations delivered via our award-winning OpenSTEM Labs.

-• Have the opportunity to undertake hands-on laboratory work at short residential schools.*
+• Undertake hands-on laboratory work at short residential schools.

-• Explore and develop your knowledge of a wide range of chemistry subjects and gain a practical understanding of the scientific method.
+• Explore and develop your knowledge of chemistry subjects and gain a practical understanding of scientific method.

 Careers in Chemistry

-As chemistry graduate, you’ll be well prepared for both scientific and non-scientific jobs.
-The logical, reasoned approach needed for scientific study is relevant to a wide range of financial, business and public sector employment, so graduates – particularly those who have good communication and interpersonal skills – are in demand.
+As a chemistry graduate, you’ll be well prepared for scientific and non-scientific jobs.
+The logical, reasoned approach needed for scientific study is relevant to a wide range of financial, business and public sector employment, so graduates – particularly those with good communication and interpersonal skills – are in demand.

-Our range of courses in chemistry can help you start or progress your career as a:
+Our range of chemistry courses can help you start or progress your career as a:

 • Nanotechnologist